 The HCPC uses the profession-specific knowledge of HCPC 'partners' to help carry out its work.
 Partners are drawn from a wide variety of backgrounds - including clinical practice, education and management.
 We also use lay partners to sit on our panels.
+Lay panel members are individuals who are not and have never been eligible to be on the HCPC register.
 At least one registrant partner and one lay partner sit on our panels to ensure that we have appropriate public input and professional expertise in the decision-making process.